Difficulty Settings are Important.

 2018 has been a weird year for me, quite a few games have been released that I should love.
 Yet, an easily overlooked aspect shared between them has left me unable to enjoy them.
 That aspect is difficulty settings and challenge.
 I get bored quickly if I don’t find a game challenging, even if it has the features that I would otherwise love.

-When a game has a preset difficulty that cannot be changed.
-The game assumes that every single person to play it either has the exact same skills or enjoys the exact same level of challenge in videogames.
+When a game’s difficulty can’t be changed.
+The game is assuming that every single person to play it either has the exact same skill or enjoys the exact same level of challenge in video games.
 At the same time, I would imagine most game developers and publishers also want as many people to buy their games as possible right?
 More customers equal more money.
 Do you see how those two things conflict?

 In reality, you could smite the child with little effort, but the kid doesn’t know that.
 The thing is, most gamers these days aren’t children, we’re adults.
 We don’t need games to force us to play pretend.
 We know better, and we need to be given a choice.
 Some of us prefer hard games, some prefer easy.
-One isn’t better than another, but if you’re locked into one when you wanted the other, your enjoyment suffers, and there isn’t much you can do.
+One isn’t better than the other, but if you’re locked into one when you wanted the other, your enjoyment suffers, and there’s not much you can do.

-However, Red Dead Online is on the horizon, and something tells me it’s going to be on by default in it.
-So ether players are going to be aim-botting each other off of horses.
-Or those who disable it are going to be put in separate lobbies.
+However, Red Dead Online is on the horizon, and something tells me the auto-aim is going to be on by default.
+So ether players are going to be aim-botting each other off of horses, or those who disable it are going to be put in separate lobbies.
 This means splitting the player base over a senseless feature that really should be under the accessibility category and not the default way a game is played.

-But some don’t share that viewpoint with me, and it’s okay.
+But some don’t share that viewpoint with me, and that’s okay.
 That’s why difficulty settings ranging from high to low should be mandatory in nearly every game.
-But at the same time, keep in mind, if your death system amounts to nothing more than a health refill.
+At the same time, keep in mind if your death system amounts to nothing more than a health refill.
 Its difficulty is a moot point anyway.

 Allow us to fail, reload a save, or whatever.
 If the game is designed properly and has the settings I mentioned, someone can always turn the difficulty down if they are having too hard of a time.
 I’ve been gaming since I was four years old, I’m 30 now.
 That’s a lot of gaming experience, don’t neglect me and others like me because we are the ones that have been with you from the beginning.
 We supported, bought, and played your games until you became the juggernaut of media that the industry is now.

-It’s fine to make your game playable by casual’s and even non-gamers, just give us the option to turn up the heat and allow us the ability to fail should we want it.
+It’s fine to make your game playable by casual’s and even non-gamers, just give us the option to turn up the heat and allow us the ability to fail if we want to.
 With that choice, everyone wins, no one’s left out in the cold.

 Because right now, I’m staring at a lot of games of 2018 I want to play, enjoy, and scream from the rooftops about.
 But our relationship was doomed to fail, rigged from the start.
 Short of erasing 20 years of gaming experience, I can’t do a damn thing about it.